Document Guide — Police Clearance

 Standard Package and Translation-Only Options

 Two pricing plans are available for police clearance certificate apostille and certified translation.
-For overseas submissions, the Country-Specific Standard Package (JPY 84,700 incl. tax) — a unified price across all 5 countries — is the most frequently selected option.
+For overseas submissions, the Country-Specific Standard Package (from JPY 77,000; tax-inclusive where applicable) — a standard fee shared across all 5 countries — is the standard option.
 Note: police clearance certificate issuance normally does not require a government issuance fee; embassy / consulate fees are paid directly by the applicant.

-Certified Translation Only Translation Only (with Certificate) JPY 18,150 incl. tax · per document English translation of police clearance certificate only (with gyoseishoshi's Certification of Translation Accuracy).
-For clients who will obtain the apostille themselves.
+Certified Translation Only Translation Only (with Certificate) From JPY 33,000 tax-inclusive where applicable · per document English translation of police clearance certificate only (with gyoseishoshi's Certification of Translation Accuracy).
+For clients who will request MOFA apostille themselves.

 View Full Pricing & Notarized Packages →